Where to Stay in Kicking Horse?

 Discover our pick in Kicking Horse.
 It's conveniently located and ticks all the boxes for a more successful stay, so feel free to check it out!

-• Copper Horse Lodge : Chalet-style mountain lodge with spacious rooms, a sauna, a restaurant, and close access to the slopes in a peaceful and natural setting.
+• Copper Horse Lodge : Chalet-style mountain lodge with spacious rooms, a sauna, an on-site restaurant, and close access to the ski slopes in a peaceful natural setting.

 Practical Information for Staying in Kicking Horse